Tmw/tiemenwaterreus.com/content/posts/implementing-base64-in-rust.md

 Base64 works by breaking up the original binary in chunks of 3 bytes (24 bits) and splitting these 24 bits into 4 groups of 6 bits.
 These 6 bits translate to a number anywhere from 0 (`0b000000`) through 63 (`0b111111`) that are mapped to 64 ASCII characters.

+{{< figure src="/resources/base64/encode-explainer.png" caption="Base64 encoder schematic" >}}

 The original Base64 alphabet uses `A-Z` uppercase, `a-z` lowercase, the digits `0` through `9` and special characters `+` and `/`.
 The `=` is used for padding at the end of the output string, so that we always end on a multiple of four bytes.
 This is Base64 in a nutshell, for a thorough deep dive into Base64, give [this excellent article](https://medium.com/swlh/powering-the-internet-with-base64-d823ec5df747) a read!

-**TODO** Include small illustration of how Base64 works (stitching multiple bytes together into 6 bit chunks.

 ## The puzzle pieces